Panasonic GH5 vs Nikon D7500

-The Panasonic Lumix DC-GH5 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and April 2017.
+The Panasonic Lumix DC-GH5 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and April 2017.
 The GH5 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
-The cameras are based on a Four Thirds (GH5) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 20.7 MP.
+The cameras are based on a Four Thirds (GH5) and an APS-C (D7500) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is somewhat larger (4 percent) than the Panasonic GH5.
 However, the D7500 is slightly lighter (1 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GH5) and the Nikon Lens Catalog (D7500).
 Mirrorless cameras, such as the Panasonic GH5, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.